Singularities of character varieties: Introduction

 A more precise description of our object of study is as follows.
-Let $\Pi$ be the fundamental group of a genus $g>1$ compact Riemann surface $C$, and let $G$ be a connected reductive group over complex numbers $\mathbb{C}$.
+Let $\Pi$ be the fundamental group of a compact Riemann surface $C$ with genus $g>0$, and let $G$ be a connected reductive group over the complex numbers.
 We can first form the representation variety $\Rep(\Pi,G)$, an affine variety whose closed points are in bijection with the set of homomorphisms $\rho:\Pi\rightarrow G$.
 Such a homomorphism is also called a $G$-representation of $\Pi$.
 There is a natural action of $G$ on $\Rep(\Pi,G)$ induced by its conjugation action on itself, and the character variety $\Ch(\Pi,G)$ is then the affine GIT quotient of $\Rep(\Pi,G)$.
 We denote by $\Rep^{\heartsuit}(\Pi,G)$ the smooth open subset consisting of irreducible representations $\rho$; i.e., those $\rho$ whose images are not contained in any proper parabolic subgroup of $G$.
-The categorical quotient $\Ch(\Pi,G)$ restricts to a geometric quotient $\Ch^{\heartsuit}(\Pi,G)$.
-Since the action of $G$ is not free, the quotient variety $\Ch(\Pi,G)$ turns out to be singular.
+The categorical quotient $\Ch(\Pi,G)$ restricts to a geometric quotient $\Ch^{\heartsuit}(\Pi,G)$; this is the moduli space of irreducible $G$-local systems on $C$.
+In the study of $\Ch(\Pi,G)$, we will follow different strategies in accordance with whether $\Ch^{\heartsuit}(\Pi,G)$ is empty or not.

+The character varieties for $g=1$ parametrise commuting semi-simple elements, which amount to direct sums of one-dimensional representations of $\Pi$ if $G=\GL_n$; therefore, $\Ch^{\heartsuit}(\Pi,G)$ is empty unless $G$ is a torus.
+The study of these character varieties relies on the identification (assuming $G$ to be simply connected semi-simple for simplicity)

+where $T\subset G$ is a maximal torus and $W$ is the Weyl group defined by $T$.
+A recent theorem of Li-Nadler-Yun \cite{LNY} shows that it is an isomorphism of schemes.
+As can be seen from the results of Bellamy-Schedler, whether this variety admits symplectic resolutions depends on the way $W$ acts on $T$.
+If $G$ is not simply connected, each connected component of $\Ch(\Pi,G)$ is of the form $(T_z\times T_z)/W_z$, with $z\in\pi_1(G)$.
+Now, $T_z$ is still a torus and $W_z$ is the Weyl group of a certain root system associated to $T_z$.
+We will need Borel-Friedman-Morgan's realisation of $W_z$ to determine how it acts on $T_z$ (see \cite{BFM}).